abalchiumas/EstacionABC/README.md

 ## TODO:
 * Add sonar for code coverage
 * Unit tests using JUnit5
-* Use NRF24L01 for Arduino Wireless communication
+* Use NRF24L01 for Arduino wireless communication
 * Split aplication into modules (web and arduino)
 * Dockerize web module